ga-wdi-remote/js-dom-hw-counters/README.md

 When the `<button>` is clicked, the number inside the `<span>` element should increase by one.

+  >  Formalizing the description above as a feature spec might produce something like this:
+  >  1. When the 'New Counter!' button is clicked, a new counter appears on the
+  >     page, containing:
+  >     *  a visible count value
+  >     *  a +1 (i.e. 'increment') button
+  >  2. When the 'increment' button for a given counter is clicked, the count value
+  >    shown on the counter increases by 1.

 The `data-index` thing is a _**data attribute**_ -- it's a property of an element that we can use to store relevant data.
 All such properties can be accessed by grabbing the element from the DOM and referencing its `dataset`